chrometoasters/ct-grunt-styleguide/README.md

 ### One-time setup, for all projects

+1. Open Terminal

 #### 1. Install KSS

-1. In Terminal: `npm list kss -g`, to check whether you have the kss NPM package installed [[src](http://stackoverflow.com/questions/10972176/find-the-version-of-an-installed-npm-package)]
+1. `npm list kss -g`, to check whether you have the kss NPM package installed [[src](http://stackoverflow.com/questions/10972176/find-the-version-of-an-installed-npm-package)]
 1. If KSS is `(empty)`:
     1. In Terminal: `sudo npm install -g kss`, to instruct NPM to install the KSS binary so that is available globally